derektypist/project-euler-028/README.md

 **Information Architecture**

 The function `spiralDiagonals(n)` returns a number, where `n` is a number between 2 and 1500.
 The number `n` is the spiral size.

+## Features

+Allows the user to enter a number (size of the spiral) as well as getting the sum of the numbers on the diagonals in that spiral size.
+Performs checks on valid user input.
+If the input is not valid, an error message is displayed.

+## Technologies

+Uses HTML5, CSS3, JavaScript, Bootstrap 5.2.0-Beta1 and Google Fonts.

+## Testing

+Ensure all user stories have been met.